Japan Line: the sweatshirt in Toki material

 benoit-sweat-grey-toki-bonnegueule

 Between casual and streetwear, Benoît uses the sweatshirt as a support.
-He combines it with well-fitted pants and colorful running shoes, strong pieces of this look (MELINDAGLOSS jacket, Le Coq Sportif pants, Nike sneakers).
+He pairs it with well-fitted pants and colorful running shoes, strong pieces of this look (MELINDAGLOSS jacket, Le Coq Sportif pants, Nike sneakers).

 geoffrey-sweat-toki-bonnegueule

 In a more casual chic style, Geoffrey wears the Toki sweatshirt over a blue cotton shirt.
-The close-fitting sweatshirt allows you to wear pants with volume.
+The tight-fitting sweatshirt allows you to wear pants with volume.
 Geoffrey finishes his outfit like Benoît, with a pair of colorful running shoes (GANT shirt, Maharishi pants, Nike sneakers).

 toki streetstyle cotton sweatshirt